 Guests have been genuinely impressed with how sleekly the antenna is mounted.
 You barely know it’s there.
 You can barely see the mounting hooks.

 As you may know, the signal does not pass through buildings.
 It’s helpful that I’m located on such a high floor in a flat region and in one of the tallest buildings in the direction that I face.
 However, I face west, where the population density drops dramatically.
 Most of the action is to the northeast.
 This hotspot outperforms most other miners in my building, but if I paid the premium rent to move to a north-east-facing apartment in the same building, I’m confident that the Helium miner returns would more than pay for the difference in rent.

 Helium (HNT) is a promising technology for IoT devices but it remains to be seen whether the appreciation in token price is simply being driven by institutional investors and manufactured demand.
 The hardware shortage is causing a bit of mania and is slowing adoption of the technology.
-Frustration is mounting with the existing manufacturer Cal-Chip, which was overwhelmed by demand.
+Frustration is mounting as manufacturers scramble to boost hotspot output.